Residence Hall & Community Information

 Community Council is formed of residents and helps to generate ideas for hall activities, services, facilities, and guidelines for an effective community.

-Each residence hall have furnished floor lounges for study and recreation as well as kitchenette areas.
+Each residence hall has furnished floor lounges for study and recreation as well as kitchenette areas.
 Recreation areas equipped with various gaming tables and vending machines are available as well.
 Washers and dryers are also in every hall.

 Each residence room is wired for telephone service, including voicemail.
 A complimentary phone is located in a central location of each hall, and is to be used for local service only.
 Televisions are provided in main lounge areas, and individual rooms/apartments come with basic cable tv services including 40 channels and HBO.